Comparison of American and Canadian football: Scrimmage

 In both games, the ball is placed at a line of scrimmage, in which a player known as the "centre" or "center" performs a "snap" to start a football play.
-In Canadian football, the snap is required to go between the centre's legs; no such move is required in American football, but it is invariably done this way anyway, so the center is in position to block following the snap.
+In Canadian football, the snap is required to go between the centre's legs; this is not required in American football, but it is almost always done this way anyway, so the centre is in position to block following the snap.
 The defensive team must stay a set distance away from the line of scrimmage on their side of the line.